MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 ## Other common tasks

-By selecting options in the header and left navigation bar, you can do more than create and open apps, portals, chatbots, and AI models.
+By selecting options in the header and left navigation bar, you can do more than create and open apps, Power Pages, chatbots, and AI models.

 ### From the header